-Ø Zooming In on Close Subjects (Digital Macro)
+♥ Zooming In on Close Subjects (Digital Macro)

 You can zoom in on close subjects.
-The possible shooting range is approximately 2-10 cm (0.79-3.9 in.) from the end of the lens.
+With the zoom lever set to the maximum wide angle, the possible shooting range is approximately 3 - 10 cm (1.2 in. - 3.9 ft.) from the end of the lens.
 However, you can zoom in even closer on the subject using the digital zoom.

 The digital zoom may cause images to appear coarse at some recording pixel settings (p.
-72).
+69).

+■ Select ♥
-Set the mode switch to (p.
-42).

-- Select D. - Select ♥ in Steps 1 3 on page 47 and press the ⊕ button. - The optical zoom will lock at the maximum wide angle. - Use the zoom lever to compose the shot. - ► The camera will zoom in and the zoom factor will appear.
+- Set the mode switch to then press the button. - Press the ▲▼ buttons to select P. - Press the buttons to select (rightmost icon), then press the DISP. button. - Press the ♠ buttons to select ♥, then press the ♥ button. - The optical zoom will lock at the maximum wide angle.

+The camera will zoom in and the zoom factor will appear.